 In the event of a crash necessitating deployment of the driver's frontal air bag, the inflator could rupture with metal fragments striking the vehicle occupants potentially resulting in serious injury or death.

 Volkswagen will notify owners, and dealers will replace the driver's frontal air bag inflators, free of charge.
-The manufacturer has not yet provided a notification schedule.
+Volkswagen issued an interim notification to owners on April 12, 2016.
 Volkswagen owners may contact Volkswagen customer service at 1-800-893-5298.
 Audi owners may contact Audi customer service at 1-800-253-2834.

 2012 VOLKSWAGEN CC